 Such a commitment would pay for itself many times over in terms of the quality of life of children, young people and adults, reduction of mental illness and crime and the resilience, well-being and freedom of society as a whole.

-For more information, please visit the Foundation Years Action Group website
+For more information, please visit the Foundation Years Information and Research website